-Accessibility Resources celebrates access, equity, and inclusion—elements of a strong liberal arts education that are embraced by Stonehill College.
-Appreciating that disability is integral to the diversity of our campus, we partner with students, faculty, and staff to create a community that welcomes and encourages the full participation of people with disabilities in all aspects of campus life.
+Accessibility Resources celebrates access, equity, and inclusion—elements of a strong liberal arts education.
+Appreciating that disability is integral to the diversity of our campus, we partner with undergraduate and graduate students, alumni, faculty, and staff to create a community that welcomes and encourages the full participation of students with disabilities in all aspects of campus life.

 Stonehill College is committed to providing equal and integrated access for students with disabilities to its academic, social, cultural and recreational programs.
 This resolve is grounded not only in the law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act and it's amendments, but also in Stonehill's own commitment to the inclusion of all members of the community.

-Located within the Academic Services & Advising Suite in Duffy 104, the Office of Accessibility Resources (OAR) supports Stonehill’s unwavering commitment to providing a welcoming, supportive and inclusive environment for students with disabilities.
+Located in Duffy 104, the Office of Accessibility Resources (OAR) supports Stonehill’s unwavering commitment to providing a welcoming, supportive and inclusive environment for students with disabilities.
 The office is presently staffed by a director and shared office manager.

 Our goal is to lead the campus community in its mission to recognize disability as a valued aspect of diversity, to embrace access as a matter of social justice and to ensure that all aspects of campus life are universally accessible.